tomk1v/category-images-export/README.md

-# CategoryImageExport module for Magento2
+# Magento 2 Category Images Export Module

 ## Description
-The "Magento 2 Category Image Export" module is a powerful extension for your Magento 2 store, designed to simplify and automate the process of exporting product images from a specific category directly to your local machine.
+The "Magento 2 Category Image Export" module is a powerful extension for your Magento 2 store, designed to simplify and automate the process of exporting product images from a specific category directly to your pc.
 This module streamlines your product image management, making it easier to work with your store's media assets.

 ### Key Features: